Protecting your privacy

 Here’s the policy we apply to those organisations to keep your data safe and protect your privacy:

-We collect information from you when you connect with us, by completing the ‘Subscribe for News, Updates and Events’ form on our website(s).
+We collect information from you when you connect with us, by completing the ‘Sign up to hear about Opportunity North East's latest sector events and regional news' and the 'General Enquiries' form on our website(s).

 We will treat all the information you provide to us as personal data.
 The personal data we will collect from you will be first name, surname, email address, company name and sector preferences.